1. Regulatory framework

 Yes.

-Under Article 228/3 of the TCC, it is forbidden to provide a venue and opportunity for gambling through using information systems.
-Additionally, the Regulation on Online Games of Fortune forbids the online operation of games of fortune.
+Games of luck including tile-matching video games can be legally played online through the website of the National Lottery, which is exclusively operated by an authorised Turkish company (as further detailed under section 3.A below).
+Regulation on Online Games of Fortune forbids unlawful online operation of games of fortune.
 The Turkish National Lottery Administration reports any online gambling website and informs the Technologies and Communication Authority in order to block access to these websites.

-A. Regulation on Mutual and Fixed Odds Betting on Sports Matches regulates online betting.
+• Regulation on Mutual and Fixed Odds Betting on Sports Matches regulates online betting.
+Regulation on Mutual Betting on Horse Racing regulates online horse racing betting.

 1.3 Are there any regulators?